Miniature Schnauzer Dog Breed Features, Information, And Lifespan.

 The Lifespan of a Miniature Schnauzer – How Long Will Your Dog Live?

-With a Mini Schnauzer, you can expect a variety of behaviours.
+With a Mini Schnauzer, you can expect a variety of behaviors.

 - Vigilant watchdog with a ready bark